material-motion/material-motion/concepts/primitives.md

 **Registration**: Gesture recognizers can be associated with elements.

 **Interpreting events**: Input events received by gesture recognizers are transformed into meaningful outputs.
+These outputs are often rotations, translations, or scales.
 Gestures may be recognized continuously (many times) or discretely (once).

 **Simultaneous gesture recognition**: Multiple gesture recognizers can be associated with a single element.
 All associated gesture recognizers should be capable of generating values simultaneously.
 For instance: